codefellows/seattle-java-401d5/README.md

 # Code 401: Advanced Software Development in Java with SpringMVC and AWS

+## Schedule Overview

+First two weeks: Java as a language, OOP, writing/running/testing Java code

+Next two weeks: Java for writing servers, SpringMVC

+Midterm project: full-stack Java app with login/auth

+Second half of the course: all AWS (with a mix of Java and other languages)

+Final project: connecting AWS services

+Career coaching workshops are August 23, September 27, and October 4.

 ## Schedule example

 |Time   | Monday  | Tuesday |Wednesday|Thursday |Friday|